 Sometimes a loop of intestine becomes trapped in the abdominal wall.
 This may lead to a blockage of the intestine.
 Strangulation can also occur if the hernia is slowing or blocking blood flow.
 Symptoms of a strangulated hernia include: Continuous, severe painRednessNausea and vomitingHigh feverIncreased sweatingConstipation

 A strangulated hernia is a medical emergency.
 It requires immediate surgery.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Many hernias enlarge over time.
 A hernia may be easily pushed back in, without causing any symptoms.
-In this case your doctor may choose to watch it.
+In this case, your doctor may choose to watch it.
 Otherwise, surgery is usually performed to fix the weakened area of the abdominal wall.

 Hernias are repaired with surgery.
-During the surgeries, the displaced organs are put back into place.
+During the surgery, the displaced organs are put back into place.
 The damaged wall is repaired.
 A piece of mesh may also be placed over the area to provide extra support.

 To help reduce your chance of getting a ventral hernia, take these steps: Learn proper lifting techniques.Maintain a healthy weight.

 Hernias of the abdominal wall.
 Merck Manual for Health Care Professionals website.
 Available at:

 http://www.merckmanuals.com/professional/gastrointestinal_disorders/acute_abdomen_and_surgical_gastroenterology/hernias_of_the_abdominal_wall.html?qt=ventral hernia&alt=sh.
 Updated June 2014.
 Accessed January 14, 2015.